Peer editing

 At St. Clare’s, children are given daily opportunities to explore and develop their reading, writing and oracy skills through a number of rich, engaging and creative activities in order to prepare them for the world they live in.

-We understand that children need to be able to listen to and recall genres orally before writing their own, which is we use the ‘Read to Write’ teaching resources by Literacy Counts as the basis of our English planning from EYFS to Year 6.
+We understand that children need to be able to listen to and recall genres orally before writing their own, which is why we use the ‘Read to Write’ teaching resources by Literacy Counts as the basis of our English planning from EYFS to Year 6.
 It incorporates reading, writing, vocabulary and GPS skills through the teaching of high-quality texts each half term.

 It is our aim to encourage children to learn to love reading and to read regularly in school and at home.
 We strive to ensure children can communicate clearly in written form and become masters of language.
 We promote reading throughout our curriculum and children are given opportunities to develop their reading skills every day.